-Many of you recieving this may already know but for those who are not aware, Naomi White died on Sunday evening, August 24th.
+Naomi White died on Sunday, August 24, 2008.
 She fought courageously and gracefully against the illness that took her life.
 Her last moments were peaceful, and she was surrounded by friends and family.
 She will be very dearly missed.
 A celebration of Naomi's life was held on Saturday,October 18, 2008.

 In lieu of flowers, please consider a donation to one of Naomi's favorite causes.
 Arrangements have been made with the San Francisco SPCA to accept donations, "In Memory of Naomi White".
 Naomi absolutely loved animals!
 She will also be memorialized with a ceramic tile at the new SPCA building.
 Donations may be made through their website, by phone, or by mail.
 The specific information is listed below.